Eino: Workflow Orchestration Framework

 Advanced Features

-In the above figure, the multiplication node is executed after the addition node, i.e., the “multiplication node” is controlled by the “addition node”.
-However, the START node does not directly control the “multiplication node”, but merely passes the data.
-In the code, pure data flow is specified through AddInputWithOptions(fromNode, fieldMappings, WithNoDirectDependency)
+In the diagram above, the multiplier node executes after the adder node, meaning the “multiplier node” is controlled by the “adder node”.
+However, the START node does not directly control the “multiplier node”; it only passes data to it.
+In code, use AddInputWithOptions(fromNode, fieldMappings, WithNoDirectDependency) to specify a pure data flow:

 func main() {